jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 ### How Useful Is Programming?

-* You can do your own webiste.
+* You can do your own webistes.
-* You can do your own application.
+* You can do your own applications.
-* You can control those computers you see everywhere.
+* You can control the computers you see everywhere.

-> "Programming as the New Literacy" - an anonymous wise guy
+> "Programming is the New Literacy" - an anonymous wise guy

 --